jbottum/t5pat/langchain_markdown46.md

 model_labels = ['XL Model', 'Large Model']: This line defines the labels for the model load time chart.

-plt.subplot(132): This line selects the second subplot for the model load time comparison chart.
+plt.subplot(131): This line selects the second subplot for the model load time comparison chart.

+plt.figure(figsize=(18, 6)): This line creates a new figure with a specific size (18 inches wide and 6 inches tall) to accommodate the model, tokenizer, and pipeline comparison charts.

 plt.bar(model_labels, model_load_times, color=['blue', 'orange']): This line creates a bar chart (bar) with the model load times (model_load_times).
 The bars are assigned the colors blue and orange, corresponding to the XL model and large model, respectively.